-Located at the heart of rural Maharashtra and a perfect spot for a day trip.
+Located in the heart of rural Maharashtra and a perfect spot for a day trip.
 Murachi Chincholi offers you the perfect day-time outing.
 The various activities include Children Park, Hurda parties, bullock cart rides, bird watching, camping and a lot more.
 Your children would love the magic shows and puppet shows that are performed in the park.
 The Mayur Baug is another attraction which gives you a sneak peek at the rural lifestyle.
-It is a bird watcher's paradise and a place that pulls you away from the city!
+It is a bird watcher’s paradise and a place that pulls you away from the city!

 Distance from Mumbai: 180 km

-Gokarna is a small temple town in Karnataka, its main deity being Lord Shiva also known as Mahabaleshwara.
-Gokarna is also known for its seven important Hindu pilgrimage centers, however now it has been changed due to a large number of tourists filing in.
+Gokarna is a small temple town in Karnataka, its main deity being Lord Shiva also known as Mahabaleshwar.
+Gokarna is also known for its seven important Hindu pilgrimage centres, however now it has been changed due to a large number of tourists filing in.
 The beaches here were unscathed by human presence, now there are a number of restaurants and resorts that cater to tourists.
 The place still holds on to its spiritual aspect.

 Distance from Mumbai: 700 km

 Panchgani is yet another famous hill station in the Satara district of Maharashtra.
-The place is a beauty in itself harboring the view of cities and towns twinkling beneath the hills.
+The place is a beauty in itself harbouring the view of cities and towns twinkling beneath the hills.
 Panchgani has nice pleasant weather through out the year.

 Sidney Point: situated at a hillock facing the Krishna valley, it gives a panoramic view of the Dhom Dam, Pandavgad and Mandhardeo.